Alleged hate speech: TN BJP leader files plaint with Om Birla against DMK's A Raja | Politics

 He also uploaded the complaint filed with the LS Speaker.

-Shudras, the Nilgiris MP claimed, were insulted in Manusmrithi and denied equality, education, employment and entry into temples.
+Shudras were insulted in Manusmrithi and denied equality, education, employment and entry into temples, he had said.

 ''You are a Shudra till you remain a Hindu.
 You are the son of a prostitute till you remain as Shudra.
 You are a Panchaman (Dalit) till you remain a Hindu.
 You are an untouchable till you remain a Hindu,'' Raja said while addressing a meeting of Dravidar Kazhagam here.